rasmusab/officialcocktails/officialcocktails.com/content/cocktails/new_york_sour.md

 ![](/cocktail-images/new_york_sour.jpeg)

-## Directions for how to make a New York sour
+## Directions for how to make the New York sour

 1. Pour the whiskey, syrup, lemon juice, and egg white into a shaker with ice cubes.
 2. Shake the mixture vigorously.